Corridor · May 2026

 Retire from the UK to Portugal in 2026

-D7 visa at ~€820/month, post-Brexit Schengen + State Pension uprating, SNS + S1 healthcare, Algarve realities, IFICI vs the now-closed NHR, and what AI Search misses about the AIMA queue.
+D7 visa at ~€920/month, post-Brexit Schengen + State Pension uprating, SNS + S1 healthcare, Algarve realities.

 Quick answer

 Portugal is the UK's second-largest retirement corridor after Spain — ~50,000 Brits in the Algarve alone.
-The D7 visa at ~€820/mo passive income is THREE TIMES easier than Spain's NLV (~€2,400/mo).
+The D7 visa at ~€920/mo (1× Portuguese minimum wage for 2026) is THREE TIMES easier than Spain's NLV (~€2,400/mo).
 UK State Pension is still uprated annually in Portugal under the UK-Portugal social security agreement (unlike Australia or Thailand where uprating is frozen).
-The S1 form lets the UK pay for your Portuguese SNS healthcare if you draw UK State Pension.
-The OLD NHR regime that gave UK pensioners zero tax on UK private pensions CLOSED to new applicants March 2024 — IFICI 2024 is for workers, not retirees.
-Most painful current friction: AIMA's 400K-case backlog after replacing SEF in October 2023.
-Budget 3-6 months between consular visa approval and your first AIMA appointment.
+The S1 form lets the UK pay for your Portuguese SNS healthcare.
+NHR closed to new applicants March 2024 — IFICI replacement is for workers, not retirees.
+AIMA's 400K-case backlog after replacing SEF in October 2023 is the current friction.

 Key facts

-- State Pension UPRATED in PT annually under UK-Portugal social security agreement (unlike Australia, Thailand).
+- State Pension UPRATED in PT Annually under UK-Portugal social security agreement (unlike Australia, Thailand).

-- S1 form preserves NHS funding if you draw UK State Pension; UK pays for your Portuguese SNS care.
+- S1 form preserves NHS funding If you draw UK State Pension; UK pays for your Portuguese SNS care.

 - NHR closed March 2024 IFICI 2024 is for skilled workers, NOT retirees.
 New retirees face standard rates.

-- AIMA backlog ~400K cases expect 3-6 months for first appointment; use a lawyer for renewals.
+- AIMA backlog ~400K cases Expect 3-6 months for first appointment; use a lawyer for renewals.

 When this works